kkuegler/vue-parent-emit/README.md

   },
   mounted() {
     // register child event listener
-    // automatically unregisters when this Vue instance is destroyed this.onMyEvent(this.fetchSomeData);
+    // automatically unregisters when this child component instance is destroyed this.onMyEvent(this.fetchSomeData);
   },
   methods: {